 FDIC Makes Public August Enforcement Actions

-The FDIC issued a total of 22 orders, four notices, including one notice issued in May, and one adjudicated decision.
-The administrative enforcement actions in those orders consisted of two consent orders; three removal and prohibition orders; seven Section 19 orders; one civil money penalty; one termination of insurance; eight terminations of consent orders; four notices; and one adjudicated decision.
+The FDIC issued a total of 17 orders, including one issued in July, and one notice.
+The administrative enforcement actions in those orders consisted of five Section 19 orders; four removal and prohibition orders; two civil money penalties; six terminations of consent orders; three terminations of orders for restitution; and one notice.